alien-traveler/CSE_291A/README.md

 ### If you get import errors:
 1. Make sure the environment is activated: `conda activate cse291a`
 2. Verify installation: `conda list`

+### CUDA/GPU Compatibility Issues (RTX 5070 and newer GPUs):
+If you encounter CUDA errors like "no kernel image is available for execution on the device", see [INSTALL_CUDA_PYTORCH.md](INSTALL_CUDA_PYTORCH.md) for detailed instructions on updating PyTorch.

 ### To remove and recreate the environment:
 ```bash